hayashiyuyu/learning/wangyukun/专升本/英语/新概念/lesson 4 - an exciting trip .md

 he is in australia , he has been there for six months

-he is an engineer , he is working for a big firm and has already visited a great mumbers of different places in australia
+tim is an engineer , he is working for a big firm and he has already visited a great mumber of different places in australia

 he has just bought an australian car and has gone to alice springs , a small town in the centre of australia